comphilip/koreader-wiki/Development-Guide.md

 The whole frontend part of KOReader is scripted in [Lua](http://www.lua.org/about.html) programming language which means you can start development with just a decent text editor.
+Instructions about how to get and compile the source of the backend part on a linux OS are [here](https://github.com/koreader/koreader#prerequisites)

 The source tree of frontend looks like this:
 ```